-Children in Kindergarten have a wide range of abilities, strengths and needs.
+Children in Kindergarten have a wide range of abilities, strengths and areas for growth.
 We warmly welcome all children and work collaboratively with families to ensure a seamless transition into school.

 Our priority is to ensure that all children have a positive experience in Kindergarten.
-Some children may have special education needs (e.g. physical disabilities, Speech & Language difficulties) or a diagnosis such as Autism Spectrum Disorder.
+Some children may have special education needs (e.g., Speech and Language development, sensory requirements) or a diagnosis such as Autism Spectrum Disorder.
 In addition, some children may also require assistance in the area of personal care or skills of daily living.

-We are committed to making sure that all students with special education needs receive appropriate supports.
+We are committed to making sure that all students with special education requirements receive appropriate supports.